score-spec/spec/README.md

-# Score

 ![Score banner](/docs/images/banner.png)

 ## ![Score](/docs/images/logo.svg) What is Score?

 Score is an open source, platform-agnostic, container-based workload specification.
-This means you can define your workload once with the _Score Specification_ and then use a _Score Implementation_ to translate it to multiple platforms, such as Docker Compose, Kubernetes, Helm or Google Cloud Run.
+This means you can define your workload once with the Score Specification and then use a Score Implementation to translate it to multiple platforms, such as Docker Compose, Kubernetes, Helm or Google Cloud Run.

 In the example below, a `score.yaml` file is executed via [score-compose](https://github.com/score-spec/score-compose) to generate a `compose.yaml` file, which allows the user to spin up the workload via Docker Compose.
 The same `score.yaml` file is then run against [score-k8s](https://github.com/score-spec/score-k8s) to generate a `manifests.yaml` file for deployments with Kubernetes.